Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ACADIA

-Jean or Joannis Bastarache dit Le Basque, born c1658 probably at Bayonne, in the Basque country of southern France, reached Acadia by 1684, the year he married Huguette, a daughter of Pierre Vincent.
-They settled on the upper south shore of Rivière-au-Dauphin, now the Annapolis River, miles above the village at Port-Royal, near present-day Paradise.
-Jean and Huguette had five children, three of whom were sons who created families of their own:
+Jean or Joannis Bastarache or Basterretche dit Le Basque, born in c1658 probably at Bayonne, in the Basque country of southwestern France, reached Acadia by c1684, the year he married Huguette or Agathe, a daughter of Pierre Vincent and Anne Gaudet, at Port-Royal.
+They settled on the upper south shore of Rivière-au-Dauphin, now the Annapolis River, miles above the village at Port-Royal, near present-day Paradis, Nova Scotia.
+Jean and Huguette had five children.
+Their two daughters married into the Orillon dit Champagne and Girouard families.
+All three of Jean and Huguette's sons created families of their own:

-Oldest son Francois-Marie, born in c1687 at Port-Royal, married Agnès, daughter of Louis-Noël Labauve, at Port-Royal in c1714.
+Oldest son François-Marie, born at Port-Royal in c1687, married Agnès, daughter of Louis-Noël Labauve and Marie Rimbault, at Annapolis Royal in c1714.
 They had five children, including two sons, but neither of them seems to have married and created families of their own.

-Jean, fils, born in c1696 at Port-Royal, married Angélique, daughter of Alexandre Richard, at Port-Royal in c1721.
+Jean, fils, born at Port-Royal in c1696, married Angélique, daughter of Alexandre Richard and Isabelle Petitpas, at Annapolis Royal in c1721.
 Jean, fils died at Québec in 1757 during Le Grand Dérangement.

 In 1707, Jean dit Le Basque and his family were still on the river above Port-Royal.
 When the British took over the colony in 1714, Jean left Port-Royal on the French vessel La Marie-Josèphe for Île Royale, today's Cape Breton Island, probably to look at land there.
-He died at Port-Royal in September 1733, age 75, so he obviously had not liked what he had seen on Île Royale.
+He died at Annapolis Royal in September 1733, age 75, so he evidently had not liked what he had seen on the big island.
+Jean, père's sons, like their father, remained in the Annapolis Royal area.

-Meanwhile, Jean, père 's brother Michel dit Le Basque also came to the colony, where he was known as a pirate.
-He brought with him a wife and two children, including a son, Edmond, who married Agathe de Saint-Etienne de La Tour, a descendant of former governor Charles La Tour, in c1713 at Port-Royal.
-The Bastaraches who ended up in Louisiana came from Jean, père's line, not Michel's
+According to Acadian genealogist Bona Arsenault, Jean, père 's brother Michel dit Le Basque also came to the colony, where he was known as a flibustier, or pirate.
+He brought with him a wife and two children, including a son, Edmond.
+Arsenault insists that in c1713, at Annapolis Royal, Edmond married Agathe de Saint-Etienne de La Tour, a descendant of former governor Charles La Tour.
+According to genealogist Stephen A. White, however, it was Edmund Bradstreet of County Tipperary, Ireland, a young lieutenant in the British service, who married Agathe de La Tour at Annapolis Royal, in c1712.
+The Bastaraches who ended up in Louisiana came from Jean, père's line, not Michel's.

 LE GRAND DÉRANGEMENT